ravi312/healthy-diet/index.md

 ---

 ## Summary of [2][2],[3][3]

+For optimal health apart from diet, it is also important to remain physically active. [(euro.who.int)][2]

 For well balanced diet, choose variety of food throughout the week.
 According to [eatwell guide][2], there are five groups in which we can divide the food,